 - Cut your household use of water during the hot summer months

-- Water your plants with chlorine-free rainwater that they prefer
+- Water your plants with the chlorine-free rainwater that they prefer

 - Clean your car, bike, tools, etc. without ever using the faucet

-DDOE also offer the Rain Barrel Rebate Program for homeowners who do not want to wait for the stormwater audit or want a difference type of rain barrel than the one offered through the RiverSmart Homes program.
-Homeowners can purchase and self-install up to two rain barrels and receive $50–$500 as a rebate.
-More information, including rain barrel criteria and application materials are available.
+DOEE also offers the Rain Barrel Rebate Program for homeowners who do not want to wait for the stormwater audit or want a different type of rain barrel than the one offered through RiverSmart Homes.
+Rebates are issued as a direct reimbursement to homeowners at a rate of $2 per gallon captured.
+For example, a 50-gallon rain barrel would yield a $100 rebate after installation.
+Rebates may not exceed $1,000 per property and rebate amounts may not exceed the cost of the barrel.
+More information, including rain barrel criteria and application materials are available at Rain Barrel Rebates.